 HANDLING STAFF MATTERS

-A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the ( ) committee] OR [the ( ) sub-committee] is subject to standing order 11.
+A matter personal to a member of staff that is being considered by a meeting of the Council or the staffing committee is subject to standing order 11.

-Subject to the Council’s policy regarding absences from work, the Council’s most senior member of staff shall notify the chair of [the ( ) committee] OR [the ( ) sub-committee] or, if they are not available, the vice-chair (if there is one) of [the ( ) committee] OR [the ( ) sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to [the ( ) committee] OR [the ( ) sub-committee] at its next meeting.
+Not Used

-The chair of [the ( ) committee] OR [the ( ) sub-committee] or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the member of staff’s job title].
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by [the ( ) committee] OR [the ( ) sub-committee].
+The chair of the staffing committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by [the staffing committee

-Subject to the Council’s policy regarding the handling of grievance matters, the Council’s most senior member of staff (or other members of staff) shall contact the chair of [the ( ) committee] OR [the ( ) sub-committee] or in their absence, the vice-chair of [the ( ) committee] OR [the ( ) sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the ( ) committee] OR [the ( ) sub-committee].
+Subject to the Council’s policy regarding the handling of grievance matters, the Clerk shall contact the chair of the staffingcommittee or in their absence, the vice-chair of the staffingin respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the staffingcommittee

-Subject to the Council’s policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff’s job title] relates to the chair or vice-chair of [the ( ) committee] OR [the ( ) sub-committee], this shall be communicated to another member of [the ( ) committee] OR [the ( ) sub-committee], which shall be reported back and progressed by resolution of [the ( ) committee] OR [the ( ) sub-committee].
+Subject to the Council’s policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chair or vice-chair of the staffing committee, this shall be communicated to another member of the staffing committee, which shall be reported back and progressed by resolution of the staffing committee

 Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.